Permutation symmetric solutions of the incompressible Euler equation: Vorticity and permutation symmetry

 we can see immediately that

 Applying the triangle inequality we can see that

 and this completes the proof. \end{proof}

 \begin{remark} We will conclude this section by observing that while the permutation group has six elements, it can be generated by two permutations.
 Therefore, it is sufficient to check that a vector field is symmetric with respect to $P_{12}$ and $P_{13}$ to conclude that it is permutation symmetric.
-This is also true for the vorticity, with the negative sign imposed by parity. \end{remark}
+This is also true for the vorticity, with the negative sign imposed by parity.
+An analogous result also holds for $P_{12}$ and $P_f$ \end{remark}

-\begin{theorem} A vector field $u\in H^s\left(\mathbb{R}^3;\mathbb{R}^3\right)$ is permutation symmetric if and only if
+\begin{theorem} A vector field $u\in H^s\left(\mathbb{R}^3;\mathbb{R}^3\right), s>\frac{3}{2}$ is permutation symmetric if and only if

 \end{theorem}

 \begin{proof} It is obvious by definition that if $u$ is permutation symmetric, then the identity holds.
 What is necessary is to show that symmetry with respect to $P_{12}$ and $P_{13}$ is sufficient to guarantee permutation symmetry.
 This is true because these two permutations generate $\mathcal{P}_3$.
 First observe that